ekourkchi/incNET-data/deployment_method/Readme.md

-# Deployment Methods
+# Deployment Strategy

+## Platform

-We deploy our inclination processing model on a private server at the University of Hawaii.
-The application would be open to the astronomers and anyone interested.
+We deploy our inclination processing model on a private server at the University of Hawaii under the [Extragalacti Distance Database](https://edd.ifa.hawaii.edu/).
+The application would be open to the professional/mateur astronomers and anyone passionated about the sky and galaxies.

 ## How to access the application